briandowns/Dictu/docs/docs/collections/lists.md

 list2[0] = 10;
 print(list1); // [10, 2]
 ```
 To get around this we can make copies of the list.
-Dictu offers the ability to both shallow and deep copy a list.
+Camus offers the ability to both shallow and deep copy a list.
 ```cs
 var list1 = [1, 2];
 var list2 = list1.copy(); // shallow copy